karunmehta-aigp/AI-Governance/project-13-enterprise-ai-governance-case-studies/how-we-govern-an-agentic-ai-system.md

 ## 14. Reconciliation Against the Enterprise 20-Domain Control Universe

-This document's 12 Agentic AI domains (Section 1) are a subset of a broader enterprise AI control universe.
-The table below shows where each of the 20 enterprise domains lives relative to this document — directly, distributed across several of these 12, or explicitly out of scope with a pointer to where it's owned instead.
-Nothing here is silently uncovered.
+This document's 15 domains (Section 1) map against the full enterprise AI control universe below.
+With Domains 13–15 added, all 20 enterprise domains now have some form of coverage — though "coverage" here means different things for different rows, and that distinction is spelled out honestly rather than flattened into a single checkmark.

 | # | Enterprise Domain | Where It Lives in This Methodology | Status |
 |---|---|---|---|